Microsoft Windows Server

 Microsoft Windows Repository Deployment

-To communicate with a Microsoft Windows-based repository, Veeam Backup & Replication uses two Data Mover Services that are responsible for data processing and transfer:
+To communicate with a Microsoft Windows-based repository, Veeam Backup & Replication uses two Data Movers that are responsible for data processing and transfer:

 - Veeam Data Mover on the Microsoft Windows repository

-When any job addresses the backup repository, the Data Mover Service on the backup proxy establishes a connection with the Data Mover Service on the backup repository, enabling efficient data transfer over LAN or WAN.
+When any job addresses the backup repository, Veeam Data Mover on the off-host backup proxy establishes a connection with Veeam Data Mover on the backup repository, enabling efficient data transfer over LAN or WAN.

 The Data Mover is installed automatically when you add a server to Veeam Backup & Replication as a managed server.